vincentgruse/eeg-training-app/README.md

 3. Launch the EEG Training Application
 4. Enter participant information and configure trial settings
 5. Run through the stimulus presentation
-6. After completion, select the recorded EEG file for processing
+6. After completion, run `resources/eeg_processor.py` for processing
+    - Select the appropriate participant and eeg data files based on the trial.
+    - Set the threshold values (10 - 40 are the defaults based on testing)
+    - Verify in the console that the script detected the correct number of triggers and that the data was processed appropriately
-7. Check the `processed_data` directory for the organized EEG data files
+7. Check `resources/processed_data` for the organized EEG data files

 ## Troubleshooting

 ### Common Issues

-- **File Not Found Errors**: Ensure the OpenBCI file is properly saved and accessible
 - **Trigger Detection Issues**: Check that the analog channel is properly connected
-- **Application Crashes**: Verify that all dependencies are installed correctly
+- **OpenBCI Channels Railed**: Ensure that all electrodes are making sufficient contact with the participant's skull, grounding clips are attached to the participant's ears, and that all wires are connected completely

 ### EEG Processing Notes